microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 ## Test Plan

 For the alpha and pre-release versions the testing will be performed manually, there's currently one sample application for Xamarin Android and one for Xamarin iOS.

-After the pre release version is published, unit tests are going to be started to be developed starting by covering the most basic scenarios and usages of APIs.
+After the pre release version is published, unit tests are going to be started to be developed starting by covering the most basic scenarios and usages of APIs, and just as the sample application, one version will be made for Xamarin.Android and one will be made for Xamarin.iOS.

 ## Release plan